libigl/libigl/tutorial/tutorial.md

 ```

 A keyboard callback can be used to visualize multiple meshes or different
-stages of an algorithm, as demonstrated in [Example 103](103_Events/main.cpp).
+stages of an algorithm, as demonstrated in [Example 103](103_Events/main.cpp), where
-The keyboard callback changes the visualized mesh depending on the key pressed:
+the keyboard callback changes the visualized mesh depending on the key pressed:

 ```cpp
 bool key_down(igl::Viewer& viewer, unsigned char key, int modifier)